uaf-cs/uaf-traffic/docs/user manual.md

 ![road](count_screen.png)

 As you observe vehicles traversing the intersection or stretch of road, place your finger on the symbol representing the vehicle you witnessed, drag your finger across the screen to the direction it went, and remove your finger from the screen to register the transition.
 If the transition was registered correctly, the vehicle symbol will shrink down before reappearing at its point of origin.
 If the transition was not registered correctly, the vehicle symbol will instead slide across the screen back to its point of origin.
 If a crossing which did not occur is registered, press the “Undo” button in the top right corner of the screen to remove the crossing from the list of registered crossings.
+If you want to modify the information you entered about the session, tap the "Information" button to the left of the "Undo" button to return to the session details page from which you can press the begin session button to resume the session currently in progress.
 Once you have completed the session, press the “End Session” button in the top left corner of the screen to return to the main menu.

 ## Resuming a Prior Session